 It should be noted, that inclusion of a cipher to be used into the list is a necessary condition.
 On the client side, the inclusion into the list is also sufficient unless the security level excludes it.
 On the server side, additional restrictions apply.
 All ciphers have additional requirements.
 ADH ciphers don't need a certificate, but DH-parameters must have been set.
 All other ciphers need a corresponding certificate and key.

 A RSA cipher can only be chosen, when a RSA certificate is available.
-RSA export ciphers with a keylength of 512 bits for the RSA key require a temporary 512 bit RSA key, as typically the supplied key has a length of 1024 bit (see SSL_CTX_set_tmp_rsa_callback(3)).
 RSA ciphers using DHE need a certificate and key and additional DH-parameters (see SSL_CTX_set_tmp_dh_callback(3)).

 A DSA cipher can only be chosen, when a DSA certificate is available.
 DSA ciphers always use DH key exchange and therefore need DH-parameters (see SSL_CTX_set_tmp_dh_callback(3)).

-When these conditions are not met for any cipher in the list (e.g. a client only supports export RSA ciphers with a asymmetric key length of 512 bits and the server is not configured to use temporary RSA keys), the ``no shared cipher'' (SSL_R_NO_SHARED_CIPHER) error is generated and the handshake will fail.
+When these conditions are not met for any cipher in the list (e.g. a client only supports export RSA ciphers with an asymmetric key length of 512 bits and the server is not configured to use temporary RSA keys), the "no shared cipher" (SSL_R_NO_SHARED_CIPHER) error is generated and the handshake will fail.

 SSL_CTX_set_cipher_list() and SSL_set_cipher_list() return 1 if any cipher could be selected and 0 on complete failure.